 You can find out the current version of Conisio or Enterprise PDM software and the file vault database.

-- 1. Open Windows Control Panel. - 2.
-Double-click Add or Remove Programs. - 3.
-Locate Conisio or SolidWorks Enterprise PDM in the list. - 4.
-Click the Click here for support information link.
+- 1. Open Windows Control Panel.

+- 2. Double-click Uninstall a program.

+- 3. On the Uninstall or change a program screen, locate Conisio or SolidWorks Enterprise PDM.